gimmeursocks/konecta-terraform-automation/README.md

 export GOOGLE_APPLICATION_CREDENTIALS=
 ```

-4. Create a state bucket (First time only), with the name `konecta-autogcp-terraform-state-bucket` with versioning enabled
+4. Create a state bucket (First time only) in any project, with the name `konecta-autogcp-terraform-state-bucket` with versioning enabled

 5. Deploy and destroy